 16 May 2018

-Chord names: Thanks to Chris Beeson for noticing that chord names were still incorrectly presented when a capo was in use.
+- Chord names: Thanks to Chris Beeson for noticing that chord names were still incorrectly presented when a capo was in use.
 This is definitely fixed now.

 - Lyric line depth: Thanks to Ken Schweim for pointing out problems changing the lyric line depth without changing the lyric font size.
 This is now thoroughly overhauled in the Layout Editor.

 - Spacing of time signature changes: Thanks to Jeroen Neve for noticing that importing music from XML didn't space complex repeat barlines with time signatures correctly.
 This is now fixed.

 MOZART 14 version 14.0.1